jpdata/api_open_builder/README.md

 and the Flutter guide for
 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->
-# Open Builder Api , for Dart backend development
+# Open Builder Api V0.0.1 , for Dart backend development

+WORK INPROGRESS

 This package is an atempt toto build a small framework to build Open Api compliant json that cab be used to build a gui like .Net's swagger